Housing New Zealand Corporation is a Crown agent that provides housing services for people in need.

 - getting a state house or flat repaired

 - checking a tenant’s account

-- getting in touch with organisations that can help a tenant with things that aren’t just about their tenancy
+- getting in touch with organisations which can help a tenant with other issues.

-Around New Zealand, the rest of our frontline staff operate from a combination of local Housing New Zealand offices and shared space offices located in facilities provided by other organisations, such as Community Links or Heartland Centres.
+The rest of our frontline staff operate from a combination of local Housing New Zealand offices and shared space offices located in facilities provided by other organisations, such as Work and Income(external link).

-Specialist teams deal with issues such as debt, income-related rents and Tenancy Tribunal matters.
+Specialist teams deal with issues such as debt and Tenancy Tribunal matters.

 As the biggest residential property owner in New Zealand, our relationships extend across the public and private sectors, and our operations provide employment and commercial opportunities to many people and businesses.